WingsDao/griffin-consensus-poc/README.md

 Griffin is based on a combination of Delegated Proof of Stake (DPoS) and Block Producers (PoS), allowing anyone to participate in securing the blockchain.

 THIS IS AN ALPHA LEVEL CODE, NOT TO BE USED IN PRODUCTION.

+## Contributors
+This project has the [following contributors](https://github.com/WingsDao/griffin-consensus-poc/graphs/contributors).

 ## License